Table of Contents

 ) whereHiding the details like this has two benefits: it grants us considerable flexibility in how we implement our monad, and more importantly, it gives users a simple interface.

-The Logger type is purely a type constructor.
+Our Logger type is purely a type constructor.
 We don't export the value constructor that a user would need to create a value of this type.
-All they can can use Logger for is writing type signatures.
+All they can use Logger for is writing type signatures.

 The Log type is just a synonym for a list of strings, to make a few signatures more readable.
-We're using a list of strings to keep the implementation simple.
+We use a list of strings to keep the implementation simple.

 Instead of giving our users a value constructor, we